melnicek/peh/readme.md

-##### Linux privilege escalation
+# Linux privilege escalation helper

-This script will download common linux privilege escalation tools, then serve them with python's http.server on port 8990 so you can download them on target machine.
+This script will help you to download all common linux privilege escalation tools on your target machine using 2 commands.

+Works even on target machines without acces to internet.

-# How to start using it ?
+## How to start using it ?

 ```
 git clone https://github.com/melnicek/lpe